ibrahimabidi/forkify/README.md

 - Use the bookmark button to save favorite recipes.
 - Add new recipes using the form.

+ ## Live Demo
+ - You can try out the live demo of the Forkify app here: forkify-ibrahimabidi.netlify.app

 ## Troubleshooting

 - **API Errors (401, 404, 400)**: Check your API key and ensure the recipe ID is correct.